PeterWang512/CNNDetection/README.md

 After the testset and the model weights are downloaded, one can evaluate the models by running:

 ```
 # Run evaluation script.
 Model weights need to be downloaded.
+See eval_config.py for flags
 python eval.py
 ```